Practice Areas

 Plenary guardianships are much more common than limited guardianships.

-What is the difference between a guardian of the estate and the guardian of the person?
+What is the difference between a guardian of the estate and a guardian of the person?

 A guardian of the estate is responsible for handling the financial affairs of the incapacitated person.
-A guardian of the person is responsible for the day-to-day care of the incapacitated person such as living accommodations and medical treatment.
+A guardian of the person is responsible for the day-to-day care of the incapacitated person, including living arrangements and medical treatment.

 What does the guardianship process entail?

 To begin the guardianship process, a petition must be filed with the Court of Common Pleas in the appropriate county and then served on all necessary parties.
-Once the petition is presented to the court, a time and place for the actual hearing will be assigned.
-During the period between the petition being presented and the hearing, a deposition will usually be scheduled with the alleged incapacitated person’s treating physician.
+Once the petition is presented to the court, a date and time for the hearing will be set.
+During the period between the petition’s presentation and the hearing, a deposition will usually be scheduled with the alleged incapacitated person’s treating physician.
 The purpose of this deposition is to gather evidence relating to the alleged incapacity.
 In lieu of a deposition, the treating physician may also testify live in open court, but this is rare.

-During the guardianship hearing, which both the petitioner and alleged incapacitated person must attend (unless his/her doctor advises against this), evidence must be presented to show the need to adjudicate the person incapacitated and to appoint a guardian.
-Based on this evidence, the court will decide whether or not the individual is incapacitated and whether or not to appoint a guardian of the person or his estate.
+During the guardianship hearing, which both the petitioner and the alleged incapacitated person must attend (unless their doctor advises otherwise), evidence must be presented to show the need to adjudicate the person as incapacitated and to appoint a guardian.
+Based on this evidence, the court will decide whether the individual is incapacitated and whether to appoint a guardian of the person or of his estate.

-After the court appoints me guardian of my child, is there anything else I have to do?
+After the court appoints me as my child’s guardian, is there anything else I need to do?

-Yes; after you have been appointed guardian, reports must be filed annually outlining the care you have provided to the incapacitated person and itemizing the income received and money spent for that person.
+After you have been appointed guardian, you must file annual reports outlining the care you have provided to the incapacitated person and itemizing the income received and the money spent for that person.

-A person may file a petition for appointment of an emergency guardian for persons who need the immediate appointment of a guardian.
+A person may file a petition for the appointment of an emergency guardian for those who need immediate guardianship.
 The court may appoint an emergency guardian of the person and/or estate when it finds, upon clear and convincing evidence, that the person is incapacitated and that failure to make an emergency appointment will result in irreparable harm to the person or estate.

-The initial appointment of an emergency guardian cannot be for longer than 72 hours.
+The initial appointment of an emergency guardian cannot exceed 72 hours.
 If the emergency continues beyond that point, the order may be extended for up to 20 days.
 Under no circumstances may an emergency guardianship of the estate exceed 30 days.
-If the emergency situation will exceed beyond 30 days, the petitioner must initiate a full guardianship proceeding.
+If the emergency situation exceeds 30 days, the petitioner must initiate a full guardianship proceeding.

 What can’t a guardian do?